 Here’s a list of ‘dos and don’ts’:

 - Appreciate the value of news coverage – local, regional and national.
-Good publicity is worth more in terms of authority than any 30-second advert costing £40,000.
+Good publicity is worth more in terms of authority than any 30-second ad that costs £40,000.

 - Learn what makes a good news story (see below).

 - Work on your ‘pitch – how best to sell your story in the fewest words.

 - Make it as easy as possible for the journalists (offer interviewees/case studies, filming opportunities and background research).

 - Know the best time to contact that particular newsroom (ie, not just before a deadline or programme).

 - Know the right method to approach the journalists.
 Some prefer phone calls – others emails.

 - Instruct your marketing person to take a box of cream cakes (your product) around the headquarters of a national news broadcaster.